-3.10 This site is allocated as a strategic mixed use development site in the Core Strategy in policy SP7.
-This policy states that development within the defined area will be programmed to deliver 1,000 new homes; a large part of the allocated site to the west already had permission for 863 dwellings (2012/0541/EIA) but this lapsed December
+3.11 This site is allocated as a strategic mixed use development site in the Core Strategy in policy SP7.
+This policy states that development within the defined area will be programmed to deliver 1,000 new homes; a large part of the allocated site to the west already had permission for 863 dwellings (2012/0541/EIA) but this lapsed December 2018.

-2018.
-Selby District Council are currently investigating options for progressing the Olympia Park site with the owners of the site.
 As a result of these factors, the number of dwellings that is projected to be delivered on the Olympia Park allocation in the next 5 years is 0.